Special Branch (Bangladesh)

-Historical background
+The Special Branch (স্পেশাল ব্রাঞ্চ), commonly known by its acronym SB, is an intelligence agency of the Bangladesh Police and a key member of the Bangladesh Intelligence Community.
+The SB is responsible for collecting, analyzing, and disseminating intelligence related to internal security, political developments, extremist activities, and potential threats to public order.
+It monitors domestic and cross-border security issues, conducts surveillance operations, and provides intelligence support to the Government of Bangladesh, law enforcement agencies, and other members of the intelligence community to maintain national security.

+History

 Formation of the intelligence wing during British rule

 As the Congress movement was taking off, Dufferin became aware of the inadequacy of the system of collection of political intelligence and saw in the Indian National Congress, a threat to the stability of the empire, as there was no other political movement at that time raging in the country.
-In response of Dufferin's proposal the Secretary of State for India issued an order on 22 December 1887 for setting up a Central Special Branch and also Special Branches of the Police Department at the headquarters of each provincial Government.
+In response to Dufferin's proposal, the Secretary of State for India issued an order on 22 December 1887 for setting up a Central Special Branch and also Special Branches of the Police Department at the headquarters of each provincial Government.

+Following several review hearings and submission of reports, the competent authority approved the dismissal order.
+On 22 December 2023, the official termination notice was issued, bringing an end to his service in the Special Force.

 In the beginning, the Central Special Branch did not have any unit solely under their control.
 They were merely collating and compiling their reports received from the provincial Special Branches.
 But in the far-flung areas of the Empire, there was need for collecting military intelligence.

-In 1901 it was, therefore, decided that the Central Special Branch which was responsible only for the collection of political intelligence should be expanded to include a small staff of selective detective agents, to be employed to monitor political movements as also to deal with those forms of organised crimes which extended beyond the limits of a single province.
+In 1901, it was therefore, decided that the Central Special Branch which was responsible only for the collection of political intelligence should be expanded to include a small staff of selective detective agents, to be employed to monitor political movements as also to deal with those forms of organised crimes which extended beyond the limits of a single province.